ttltrk/TTT/CLOUD/AWS/CCP/CCP.md

 - You'll overpay for an underutilized VM
 - You are limited by your Guest OS
 - Multiple apps on a single VM can result in conflicts in resource sharing
+- Easy to export or import images for migration
+- Easy to Vertical or Hortizonaalty scale

 ##### Containers

+- VM running multiple containers
+- Docker Daemon is the name of the software layer that lets you run multiple containers
+- You can maximize the utilize of the available capacity which is more cost effective
+- Your containers share the same underlying OS so containers are more efficient than multiple VMs
+- Multiple apps can run side by side without being limited by to the same OS requirements

 ##### Functions